Tying Up in Horses & Muscular Health

 - treat lameness and other medical issues promptly

 - avoid stall rest or lay-up if possible

 - provide calm exercise if rested the day before

 - ask the veterinarian about muscle-relaxing medications such as dantrolene

 In general, horses that experience the RER form of chronic tying up should receive daily exercise in some form, such as turnout, lunging, and/or riding.
-Consistent, calm exercise is an important part of preventing an episode of tying up in these horses.
+A gradual increase in the intensity and duration of exercise is crucial.
+Consistent, calm exercise is an important part of preventing an episode of tying up in horses.

 Article First Published 2012